nasa/giant/documentation/sphinx/tutorial/organization.rst

 stars in the image.
 Then there is the :mod:`.calibration` package which adds the ability to do geometric camera calibration based off of images of stars to the :mod:`.stellar_opnav` package (:class:`.Calibration`).
-Next is the :mod:`.catalogues` package which provides interfaces to star catalogues for the :mod:`.stellar_opnav` and :mod:`.calibration` packages.
+Next is the :mod:`.catalogs` package which provides interfaces to star catalogs for the :mod:`.stellar_opnav` and :mod:`.calibration` packages.
 The :mod:`.relative_opnav` package follows which provides the ability to perform a number of center finding and surface feature OpNav techniques.